Ricardo Arjona discography

-Guatemalan recording artist Ricardo Arjona has released 15 studio albums, sixteen compilation albums, two live albums, forty-five singles and two promotional singles.
+Guatemalan recording artist Ricardo Arjona has released 18 studio albums, sixteen compilation albums, four live albums, sixty-two singles five promotional singles and ninety-three music videos.
 Four of his albums have reached the number-one position on the Billboard Top Latin Albums chart, while four of his singles have topped the Billboard Latin Songs chart.
 Throughout his career, Arjona has sold approximately 20 million albums worldwide, making him one of the most successful Latin artists in music history.
 Arjona released his debut album, Déjame Decir Que Te Amo, in 1985.
 However, his experiences while recording the album and its commercial failure led to his decision to abandon the music industry.
 Despite this decision, Arjona returned and released Jesús, Verbo No Sustantivo in 1988.
 In 1991, Arjona signed a record deal with Sony Music and released his third studio album, Del Otro Lado del Sol.

 His 1992 release, Animal Nocturno, garnered international success and spawned the singles "Mujeres" and "Primera Vez".
 His album Historias was also commercially successful; two million copies were sold and it received twenty-seven platinum and two diamond certifications.
 The album produced the hits "Te Conozco" and "Señora De Las Cuatro Decadas".
 According to Arjona, Animal Nocturno and Historias are the best-selling albums of his career.
-The singer's albums Si El Norte Fuera El Sur and Sin Daños a Terceros were released in 1996 and 1998, respectively.
+The singer's albums Si el Norte Fuera el Sur and Sin Daños a Terceros were released in 1996 and 1998, respectively.
 In December 1998, Arjona recorded his first live album, Vivo, at the Hippodrome in Guatemala City in front of more than 100,000 people; it was later released in 1999.
 The song "Desnuda" was released as a single, and became his first to top the Billboard Hot Latin Tracks chart.